 4- Book a Photographer

 Your family and friends will feel part of the day when they see your beautiful photographs.
-You will feel more relaxed when you hire a photographer whose work you enjoy, knowing that they will capture every moment so you can fully enjoy your wedding day with them.
+You will feel more relaxed when you hire a wedding photographer whose work you enjoy, knowing that they will capture every moment so you can fully enjoy your wedding day with them.
 Photographs serve as memories you can cherish forever.

 Make sure you sign a contract.
 Although situations differ, talking about all the details with your photographer beforehand will help you avoid any unpleasant surprises.
 Some topics need to be discussed in advance, such as prepayments, opening hours, access to spare photo equipment in case of a breakdown, and the number and format of photos.